vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Database migrations

 At the time of writing, PWS doesn't support one-off tasks like Heroku's `heroku run`.
-However, for database migrations a temporary workaround is to run them during the application's startup.
+For database migrations the temporary workaround is to run them during application startup.
 This is what is done in the above manifest.yml.

-However, since an app of any size will likely have more than one instance, the trick is to only run the migrations on one instance.
+However, since an app of any size will likely have more than one instance, it's important that those instances don't compete to change the schema simultaneously.
+The trick is to run the migrations on only one instance.
 The public *Getting Started* guide has an example of setting up a rake task called 'cf:on_first_instance'.
 We can change our manifest to run that task before our migration:

 ```yaml
 ---